You must make a few configurations to use an SSL certificate with WordPress.

 define('FORCE_SSL', true); define('FORCE_SSL_ADMIN',true);

-If this is an existing site, you must also change all internal URLs to use the new secure URL.
+If this is an existing site with existing images, posts, and pages, you must also change all internal URLs to use the new secure URL.
 View the following article for different options:

 Force the URL to redirect to https